kevinsing999/public/AudioCodes-AWS-Deployment-Guide.md

 4. **Break Glass Accounts:** Each workload requires a dedicated local break glass account for emergency access when identity provider integration fails.

+### Scope

+This guide covers:
+- AWS deployment of AudioCodes virtual appliances
+- SBC configuration for Microsoft Teams Direct Routing
+- High Availability design and failover mechanisms
+- Integration with Microsoft Entra ID and Graph API

 ---

+## 2. Critical Findings

-## Critical Finding: Stack Manager Requirement for Cross-AZ HA
+### Stack Manager Requirement for Cross-AZ HA

-### Why Stack Manager is Required

 When deploying AudioCodes Mediant VE SBCs in High Availability across two Availability Zones in AWS, the **Stack Manager is a mandatory separate VM** that performs the following critical functions: